Accessibility

 Our instructors educate themselves on inclusive pedagogy and universal design.
 We invite participants to request accommodations before a class or workshop session.
 We also update our teaching spaces, furniture, and technology using principles of universal design.

-We incorporate accessibility best practices and guidelines into our digital design and development processes and aim to meet WCAG 2.1 AA standards.
+We center digital product accessibility by incorporating best practices and guidelines into our design and development processes.

 Many of our digital resources are maintained by third-party vendors.
 We continuously advocate for better accessibility of these resources by: